tuhiproject/tuhi/README.md

   Method: StopSearch() -> ()
       Stop listening to available devices in pairing mode.
-If called after StartSearch() and before a Searchtopped signal has been received, this method triggers the SearchStopped signal.
+If called after StartSearch() and before a SearchStopped signal has been received, this method triggers the SearchStopped signal.
 That signal indicates success or an error.

-      If this method is called before StartPairing() or after the PairingStopped signal, it is ignored and no signal is generated.
+      If this method is called before StartSearch() or after the SearchStopped signal, it is ignored and no signal is generated.

-      Note that between callling StopPairing() and the PairingStopped signal arriving, PairableDevice signals may still arrive.
+      Note that between calling StopSearch() and the SearchStopped signal arriving, PairableDevice signals may still arrive.

   Signal: PairableDevice(o)